dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-As before we get the corresponding service, prefixed with `cilium-gateway-` wioth the type `LoadBalancer`
+As before we get the corresponding service, prefixed with `cilium-gateway-` with the type `LoadBalancer`

 ```bash